 Video track will contain a black screen, audio track will contain silence.

 - Audio-only capture mode: disable preview, stream from background, no video in output stream.

-- Other platform-specific features like OTG USB and background streaming are listed on Android and iOS pages.
+- Other platform-specific features are listed on Android and iOS pages.

 Larix Broadcaster sources are included in Larix Broadcaster SDK which is described later on this page.